flipkart-incubator/lenna/README.md

-# Rukmini - Image Delivery Service
+# Lenna - Image Delivery Service

 Responsive images are landing soon and many organizations are looking for ways to resize images.
-Rukmini is used in Flipkart for resizing images on the fly.
+Lenna is used in Flipkart for resizing images on the fly.
 The high CPU requirement due to resizing requires images to be cached on the CDN.
-Rukmini can resize and alter the quality of the image.
+Lenna can resize and alter the quality of the image.
 Currently support for jpeg, webp, png and gif has been provided.

 The service makes remote calls to the storage system which hosts the original image which needs to be resized.
 The remote network call is wrapped around hystrix which enables a better insight into the system.

-## Example Resize

-* `/image/500/500/tablet/3/u/g/lenovo-yoga-10-b8000-original-imadryghr3d7tr6e.jpeg`
-* `/image/500/500/tablet/3/u/g/lenovo-yoga-10-b8000-original-imadryghr3d7tr6e.jpeg?q=80`
-* `/image/500/500/tablet/3/u/g/lenovo-yoga-10-b8000-original-imadryghr3d7tr6e.jpeg?q=80&webp=true`

 ## Runtime Dependencies
 * [go 1.3](http://golang.org/)